 ‘Kafir’ used in the Political/Legal/Social/Community sense in the Quran

-The word Kafir can be used to describe a community, people or background of a person, without being a theological indictment against them.
+The word Kafir can be used to describe a community, people or background of a person, without being a final theological indictment (of their destination in the afterlife) against them.
 Here are two examples:

 1) Kafir as a generic word for non-believer / unbeliever